sciactive/pnotify/README.md

 `desktop: {`
 * `desktop: false` - Display the notification as a desktop notification.
 * `icon: null` - The URL of the icon to display.
 If false, no icon will show.
 If null, a default icon will show.
+* `tag: null` - Using a tag lets you update an existing notice, or keep from duplicating notices between tabs.
+If you leave tag null, one will be generated, facilitating the "update" function.

 `}`